Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 Having diverse employees, business partners and community relationships is vital to creating advanced aerospace products and services for their diverse customers around the world.
 -->

-# Negative Press and Lawsuits
+# Boeing 737 Max 8 Lawsuit
 - New lawsuit alleges that Boeing put profit over people with 737 Max
   - 737 MAX 8 MCAS elevation angle correction errors leading to 2 crashes(346 deaths) and the banning of the plane in many countries